mikegcoleman/fed-summit-hol/docker-enterprise/README.md

 docker/ucp:2.1.3 install \
 --admin-username admin \
 --admin-password docker123 \
---san node0-XXXXXXX.southcentralus.cloudapp.azure.com \
+--san 34.23.13.162 \
 --host-address $(hostname -i)
 ```

-It will take up to 30 seconds to install.
+You will see a lot of text scroll by.

-4. Log in to UCP by going to `https://<node0-public-dns>` in your browswer
+4. Log in to UCP by going to `https://<node1-IP>` in your browswer

 Depending on what browser you are using, you will receive a warning about the connection.
 Proceed through to the UCP URL.
 The warning is occuring because we UCP uses privately signed certificates by default.
 In a production installation we would add our own certificates that would be trusted by our browser.

 ![](images/private.png)

 Log in as the user `admin` with the password that you supplied in step 3.

-You will be asked to upload a license.
+> **Note**: You will be asked to upload a license.
 Skip this step.
 You will continue the lab without the license.

 ![](images/ucp-login.png)

 You now have a UCP cluster with a single node.
 Next you are going to add two nodes to the cluster.
 These nodes are known as Worker nodes and are the nodes that host application containers.

-### Optional: Add Manager Nodes for Cluster High Availability

-This is not a requirement for the lab but is a best practice for any production clusters.

-1. In the UCP GUI, click through to Resources / Nodes.
-Click "+ Add Node" and check the box "Add node as a manager"

-2. On the same screen click "Copy to Clipboard."
-This will copy the UCP join command.

-3. Log in to the other nodes that you would like to configure as managers and paste this join command on the CLI.

 ### <a name="Task 1.2"></a>Task 1.2: Joining UCP Worker Nodes